The Blue Zones Diet: Benefits, Foods To Eat & Avoid, And Recipes

 2. May Improve Heart Health

 Other than lifestyle factors, dietary choices affect heart health in many ways.
-Consuming a plant-based diet and reducing intake of animal products and refined carbs is linked to better cardiovascular health.
+Consuming a plant-based diet and reducing intake of animal products and refined carbs are linked to better cardiovascular health.
 This is because a plant-based diet is loaded with antioxidants, which are crucial for reducing oxidative stress.
+Meat items and refined products, on the other hand, come with a range of side effects.
 People residing in the blue zones have a very rare incidence of heart disease, mostly because they consume a wide variety of plant-based foods (9).

 3. May Help With Weight Management